Sign in

 Day 12: Lobuche - Lobuche East High Camp (5,800m)

 An encouraging start sees rising along Lobuche.
-The route crosses the glaciers and sidesteps the Lobuche base camp where we don't have to rest as we'll be adequately acclimatized.
-The point today is to get to Lobuche high camp moving from Lobuche town.
+The Lobuche East Peak trekking route crosses the glaciers and sidesteps the Lobuche base camp where we don't have to rest as we'll be adequately acclimatized.
+The point today is to get to Lobuche High Camp moving from Lobuche town.
 Overnight in a camping tent.

 Accommodation: Camping